How to write a letter of interest — tips and examples

 When to use a letter of interest

-Letters of interest can help you build relationships with potential employers and grow your personal brand.
-Here are some ideas about when you can write letters of interest:
+Letters of interest can help build relationships with potential employers and grow your personal brand.
+Here are some ideas about when to write a letter of interest.

 • There are no roles advertised for your ideal job description.